Gwali-1/Yasagashi/README.md

 ## urls.py
-This is where url paths  enpoints and various view functions that handle request to them are defined.We create a list of url patterns  and the view functions that handle them in a list obect with name urlpatterns.
+This is where url paths enpoints and various view functions that handle request to them are defined.
+We create a list of url patterns  and the view functions that handle them in a list obect with name urlpatterns.
 The paths defined here like `/login`  or `/profile_settings` are linked the the view function that handle them in the `views.py` module.

 ## views.py